ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 #### Placing multiple ‘add another‘ components on a page

 You can place the inline layout on a page more than once, but be aware of how this will affect the page length and complexity.
-Users may lose their position on the page, enter data in the wrong place or delete the wrong item.
+Users may lose their position on the page, enter data in the wrong place, or delete the wrong item.

-Do not put it:
+Do not put the inline layout:

 - on the same page as the stacked layout
-- inside another ‘add another’ component, for example to create subsections (screen readers may not announce it, and it may make the page harder to use for everyone)
+- inside another ‘Add another’ component to create a subsection -- screen readers may not announce this, and it may make the page harder to use for everyone

 #### Other parts of the page